Aaron-Bopp/TIM/40_Evergreens/Using github with Unity projects.md

 	1. Edit -> Project Settings -> Editor =>
 		1. Version control = Visible Meta Files
 		2. Asset Serialization = Force text
-3. Githubs unity.gitignore assumes it is at the root of the directory.
+3. [[Github]]'s `unity.gitignore` assumes it is at the root of the directory.
 If your project is in a subfolder, makes sure the correct folders are ignored

 ### <hr class="footnote"/>